 Used to manually configure the hard drive or have the system auto configure it.
+The options are:

+- Auto Configured (default)

+- User Definable

+- Disabled

-The options are Auto Configured, User Definable and Disabled.
-The default is Auto Configured.
-If you select User Definable then the Number of Cylinders, Number of Heads, and Number of Sectors items can be modified.
+If you select User Definable, the Number of Cylinders, Number of Heads, and Number of Sectors items can be modified.